Summary of accounting policies

 Interest income and interest expenses from financial instruments measured at AC are recognized in the profit and loss account for all interest-bearing financial instruments on an accrual basis using the ‘effective interest’ method based on the fair value at inception.
 Interest income and interest expenses also include amortized discounts and premiums on financial instruments.

-When a financial asset measured at AC is credit-impaired and regarded as Stage 3, interest income is calculated by applying the effective interest rate to the net AC of the financial asset.
+When a financial asset measured at AC is credit-impaired and regarded as Stage 3, interest income is calculated by applying the effective interest rate to the net carrying value of the financial asset.
 If the financial asset is no longer credit-impaired, the calculation of interest income reverts to the gross basis.

 Interest income from loans measured at FVPL are recognized under 'Interest income from financial instruments measured at FVPL.